mmistakes/minimal-mistakes/_posts/2023-07-xx-scala-as-a-junior-dev.md

 add1ToAll() // List(3, 4, 5)
 ```

-This produces non-deterministic code with side-effects, which can lead to bugs that are hard to find because they might appear only after a very specific and/or long sequence of events.

-Another benefit of the functional programming approach is that it makes it easier to reason about the code.
+Because we have side effects, it's hard to tell what the behavior of the program is (what it does and in which cases), which can lead to an incorrect reading of the code and to bugs.
+That's another benefit of the functional programming approach: it is easier to reason about the code.
 We can have "local" reasoning, meaning that we can operate on a scope without having to worry about the rest of the program:

 ```scala
 // non-local reasoning